 The referendum, and a similar one planned in the neighboring region of Lugansk, was a ridiculous idea from the start.
-The rebels do not have the skills, the numbers or the control necessary to organize a real vote.
-All they have managed to do is to print some highly ornamented ballots.
-With the Ukrainian military, police and national guard conducting a bumbling "anti-terrorist operation" in the rebellious regions, not even the semblance of peaceful balloting is feasible.
-Russia recognized the farcical secession referendum in Crimea in April, because a high degree of local support was there for all to see.
-In Donetsk and Lugansk, the referendum is such a bad idea that even Russia won't touch it with a barge pole.
+The rebels do not have the skills, the numbers and the control necessary to organize a real vote.
+All they have managed to do is to print up somehighly ornamented ballots.
+With the Ukrainian military, police and national guard conducting a cumbersome, bumbling "anti-terrorist operation" in the rebellious regions, even the semblance of peaceful balloting is not feasible.
+Russia recognized the farcical secession referendum in Crimea on April 16 because a high degree of local support was there for all to see.
+In Donetsk and Lugansk, the "referendum" is such a bad idea even Russia won't touch it with a barge pole.

-To many Ukrainians and the government in Kiev, the answer to that question is clear: They want Putin to pull out the Russian intelligence operatives they believe to be coordinating the unrest.
-At that point, the thinking goes, the locals -- just a bunch of misguided folks hooked on Soviet nostalgia -- would disperse.
-"Call off the subversive groups that are in Ukrainian territory, condemn the terrorists, order them to lay down arms, withdraw from buildings and surrender to the authorities," Yatsenyuk said.
-My friends in Kiev -- veterans of the Euromaidan revolution that ended President Viktor Yanukovych's corrupt rule -- agree.
+To many Ukrainians and the Kiev government, the answer is clear: Putin must pull out his intelligence operatives supposedly coordinating the unrest, and the locals – just a bunch of misguided folks hooked on Soviet nostalgia -- will immediately disperse.
+All my Kiev friends, veterans of the Euromaidan, the revolution that ended Viktor Yanukovych's corrupt rule, agree with Yatsenyuk when he says the best contribution Putin could make to peace in Ukraine would be to "call off the subversive groups that are in Ukrainian territory, condemn the terrorists, order them to lay down arms, withdraw from buildings and surrender to the authorities."

-That the Kremlin's direct participation remains unproved after more than a month of rioting in eastern Ukraine may be a failure on the part of the disorganized SBU and the more professional Western intelligence services.
-However, the fact that hard evidence is so difficult to pin down suggests Russian influence probably consists of something less straightforward than sending "subversive groups" into Ukraine.
-There is no way right now for the world to tell Russia's leader, "we know what you are doing, cease and desist," because no one, the Ukrainian intelligence service included, knows exactly what Putin is doing in eastern Ukraine.
+That the Kremlin's direct participation has not been conclusively proven after more than a month of rioting in eastern Ukraine may be a failure on the part of the disorganized SBU and the much more professional Western intelligence services, but the fact that it it is so difficult to pin down suggests that Russia's influence is less straightforward than the sending of "subversive groups."
+The rioters are clearly in touch with ultranationalist groups within Russia, which may well pose as Kremlin proxies or actually be used by Putin.
+There is, however, no way right now for the world to tell the Russian dictator: "We know what you are doing, cease and desist."
+The fact is that no one, Ukraininan intelligence included, knows exactly what Putin is doing in eastern Ukraine.

 The chance of a direct Russian invasion is increasingly remote, not least because Ukraine's impoverished eastern regions are not much of a prize if banking and energy sanctions are on the other cup of the scale.
 So what else could the West ask of Putin?
-That he calls on the rebels to lay down arms?
-He can easily do that and face another rebuff from rebel leaders, who again might or might not be getting different Russian orders through clandestine channels.
+That he call on the rebels to lay down arms?
+He can easily do that and face another rebuff from DNR leaders, who are not even faces to anyone in Ukraine.
+And the rebuff won't even prove Moscow's not controlling them, because they could be getting different orders through clandestine channels.

-It is time for the U.S., the EU and the Group of 7 to formulate, clearly and officially, what they expect Putin to do, rather than say, in order to avoid the next round of sanctions.
-I would think that they want him to refrain from invading and accept the results of Ukraine's May 25 presidential election.
-No one, however, has publicly said to Putin: "Do these two things and the heavier sanctions are off."
-If de-escalation, rather than one-upmanship is the goal, saying the words would help.
+It is time for the U.S., the EU and the G7 to formulate, clearly and officially, what they expect Putin to do, not say, to avoid the next round of sanctions.
+I would think they want him to refrain from invading and accept the results of Ukraine's May 25 presidential election.
+No one, however, has said in so many words, "Do these two things and the heavier sanctions are off."
+If deescalation, not one-upmaship is the goal, it would help.